-These Banh Mi Lettuce Wraps satisfy both my need for ridiculously delicious food and the need to not spend a million dollars on every single meal that comes out of my kitchen.
+Banh Mi Vietnamese Lettuce Wraps satisfy both my need for ridiculously delicious food and the need to not spend a million dollars on every single meal that comes out of my kitchen.
+Thank goodness for moderation.

 I quickly fell in love with the flavor profile of a bahn mi a few years ago, and since then renditions on it have become somewhat repetitive in my household.
 The bulk of the ingredients are typically something I have on hand, and the remaining ingredients are pretty cheap to pick up on a whim, making this a meal that’s not only inexpensive, but super quick and easy to prepare.

-I basically stole the recipe from this bahn mi pizza I fell in love with a few months ago (if you’re not on a diet, try it NOW), removed the cheese and swapped out a carb-filled pizza crust base for a more figure-friendly vessel of lettuce.
+I basically stole the recipe from these Banh Mi Chicken Burgers and this bahn mi pizza I fell in love with a few months ago (if you’re not on a diet, try it NOW), removed the cheese and swapped out a carb-filled pizza crust base for a more figure-friendly vessel of lettuce.

 Like the pizza there are three different components to the lettuce wraps; first, the saucy pork filling; second, the pickled veggies; and third, the spicy sauce.